yusufinann/GameHub/README.md

 <h2 id="project-summary">✨ Project Summary</h2>

 Game Center Game Platform is a **web-based dynamic game center** that offers players the opportunity to experience various games and socialize with friends from the comfort of their homes.
-Starting with Bingo, our platform's foundation, we aim to incorporate **various new and exciting games** in the future.
+Our platform now offers both **Bingo** and the classic word-guessing game, **Hangman**, as foundational experiences, with plans to incorporate **various new and exciting games** in the future.
 Our goal is to provide our users not only with a platform to play games but also a place where they can **socialize in a live, interactive, and enjoyable digital environment**.
-With our user-friendly interface, real-time gaming experience, and rich social features, we promise players a **unique entertainment and community experience**.
+With our user-friendly interface, real-time gaming experience, rich social features, multi-language support, and customizable themes, we promise players a **unique entertainment and community experience**.

 ---

 <h2 id="key-features">🚀 Key Features</h2>

-* **🕹️ Various Games on a Single Platform:** Easy access to a game collection catering to different tastes.
+* **🕹️ Various Games on a Single Platform:** Easy access to a game collection catering to different tastes, now featuring Bingo and Hangman.
 * **👥 Social Interaction Focused:** Setting up lobbies with friends, chatting, and enjoying games together.
-* **⚡ Real-Time Live Gaming Experience:** Instant updates and real-time competition with WebSocket.
+* **⚡ Real-Time Live Gaming Experience:** Instant updates, synchronized gameplay, and real-time competition with WebSocket.
 * **🎨 User-Friendly and Stylish Interface:** Modern and intuitive design with React and Material UI.
 * **📱 Fully Responsive Design:** Seamless experience on desktop, tablet, and mobile devices.
-* **🌙 Light & Dark Theme Options:** Personalize your experience with theme choices, including an eye-friendly dark mode.
+* **🌈 Customizable Theme Options:** Personalize your experience with theme choices including Light, Dark, and an attractive modern **Neon-Ocean** theme.
-* **🌐 Multi-Language Support (Coming Soon):** Reaching a wide audience with English and Turkish language options.
+* **🌐 Multi-Language Support:** Reaching a wide audience with English and Turkish language options.
 * **🔔 Smart Notification System:** Instant notifications for events, invitations, and updates.
 * **📊 Detailed Player Profile:** Personal development tracking with statistics, game history, friends, and achievements.
 * **💬 Community and Chat Areas:** Building a player community with global and private group chats.
+* **🔠 Interactive Hangman Multiplayer:** Guess words together or competitively, see opponents' progress in real-time, and chat within the game lobby.

 ---